nikoraes/JexlNet/README.md

 Collections, or arrays of objects, can be filtered by including a filter expression in brackets.
 Properties of each collection can be referenced by prefixing them with a leading dot.
-The result will be an array of the objects for which the filter expression resulted in a truthy value.
+The result will be a list of the objects for which the filter expression resulted in a truthy value.

 Example context: